shadders/BitcoinWallet/README.md

 Google Protocol Buffers are used for the BIP0070 payment protocol support.
 You can learn more about protocol buffers at https://developers.google.com/protocol-buffers/.

 A compiled version of BitcoinWallet is available here: https://drive.google.com/folderview?id=0B1312_6UqRHPYjUtbU1hdW9VMW8&usp=sharing.
-Download BitcoinWallet-1.2.zip and extract the files to a directory of your choice.
+Download the desired archive file and extract the files to a directory of your choice.
 If you are building from the source, the dependent jar files can also be obtained here.

 Build